Space/time-efficient RDF stores based on circular suffix sorting

-The simplest triple-pattern, $(s,p,o)$, is the best case for \kdostriples, since it performs a single-cell retrieval query at $(s,o)$ in the \K associated with predicate $p$.
+The simplest triple pattern, $(s,p,o)$, is the best case for \kdostriples, since it performs a single-cell retrieval query at $(s,o)$ in the \K associated with predicate $p$.
 In terms of time per result, this query is the worst for \rdfcsa, since it searches for a pattern of length 3 to return at most one occurrence.
 Still, \rdfcsa outperforms \kdostriples with a reasonable sampling for $\Psi$ (i.e., using over 55\% space).
 The variant {\em RDFCSA-Hybrid} is the fastest, together with the \trie variants.
-The situation is very similar for the triple-pattern $(?s,p,o)$, where \kdostriples has to scan a short column for fixed coordinate $o$ in the grid.
+The situation is very similar for the triple pattern $(?s,p,o)$, where \kdostriples has to scan a short column for fixed coordinate $o$ in the grid.